MESSAGE FOUNDER OF HALIKU, MS. KIRSTY SWORD GUSMÃO.

 “We have established good collaboration with the Timor-Leste National Breast Cancer Commission team based at the National Hospital to facilitate examinations for the cancer patients we refer, cutting through the long-term bureaucratic system that sometimes causes patients to lose their enthusiasm,” said Mrs. Maria Guterres, Director Alola Foundation Executive.

 Since last year, HALIKU-Alola began collaborating with DMC to support histopathology and mammography diagnostic examinations for underprivileged patients.
-The Executive Director of the Alola Foundation also informed that starting this October, Alola has started construction of a Women’s Cancer Care Center located at the Alola Main Office, Mascarinhas, Dili.
+The Executive Director of the Alola Foundation also informed that starting October lastyear, Alola has started construction of a Women’s Cancer Care Center located at the Alola Main Office, Mascarinhas, Dili.

 “Patients who come from remote areas and have no relatives in Dili during the treatment process can stay at this center with the help of nurses,” said Mrs. Maria Guterres.